gnois/losty/README.md

 SQL Operations
 ---------
 Losty provides wrappers for MySQL and PostgreSQL drivers and a basic migration utility.
-There is no ORM layer, because no ORM is able to fully abstract the flexibility of SQL.
+There is no ORM layer, because no ORM is able to fully abstract the features of SQL.

 As an example, suppose we want to use an existing PostgreSQL database.
 Lets create a new table with SQL file: